offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                     +- - - -+
 ```

 During the exploding of an HMM into a Viterbi graph, a transition to a non-emitting hidden state should continue to explode under the current index of the emitted sequence.
 For example, the Viterbi graph below is for the HMM diagram above and the emitted sequence [z, z, x, x, y].
 For the first index of the emitted sequence (symbol z), a transition from hidden state B to hidden state C doesn't move forward to the next index of the emitted sequence.
-Likewise, a transition form hidden state C to hidden state D also doesn't move forward to the next index of the emitted sequence.
+Likewise, a transition from hidden state C to hidden state D also doesn't move forward to the next index of the emitted sequence.

 Normally, the weight of an edge in a Viterbi graph is calculated as Pr(source-to-destination transition) * Pr(symbol emitted from destination).
-However, since non-emitting hidden state don't emit a symbol, the probability of symbol emission is removed: The probability of an edge going to a non-emitting is simply Pr(source-to-destination transition).
+However, since non-emitting hidden states don't emit symbols, the probability of symbol emission is removed: The probability of an edge going to a non-emitting is simply Pr(source-to-destination transition).

 |          |             x            |             y            |             z            |       NON-EMITTABLE      |
 |----------|--------------------------|--------------------------|--------------------------|--------------------------|